-The class property allows you to specify a cascading style sheet (CSS) class for the widget.
-This class will be applied to the widget in the browser and the widget will get the corresponding styling.
-You can use more than one class, separated by a space.
-The classes should be classes from the theme that is used in the project.
-Using the class property overrules the default styling of the widget.
+The class property allows you to specify one or more cascading style sheet (CSS) classes for the widget.
+The classes should be separated by a space.
+The classes will be applied to the widget in the browser and the widget will get the corresponding styling.
+The classes should be classes in the theme that is used in the project.
+It overrules the default styling of the widget.

-1. Default styling defined by the theme the project uses.
+1) the default styling defined by the theme the project uses

 The style property allows you to specify additional CSS styling.
 If a class is also specified, this styling is applied after the class.